| Internet-Draft | Mission Mandate | August 2026 |

 makes the omission a named failure rather than a silent acceptance.¶

-A party holding the Mission Issuer's signing key can mint Mandates for
+A party holding the Mission Issuer's signing key can mint a

 Both artifacts are issuer-signed JWTs carrying Mission facts.
 The